The P.I.L.L.A.R.S. of the Bible

 - Use the centering function for all chapter titles.
 Do not use the space bar or tab feature to center text.

 - Indent with the tab key.
 Do not hit the space bar five times, as you would on a typewriter.

 - Save your manuscript in one computer file and make sure each chapter starts on a new page.

 - Use Times New Roman and 12-point font in your document.

-- Do not attempt to lay out the book within Word.
+- Do not attempt to layout or format the book within Word.
 Do not worry about placing page numbers and/or headers or footers in your document unless you are submitting a camera-ready file that will be going straight to press.
-Trying to lay out the book clutters the file with unnecessary formatting codes that can cause problems when working with your document.
+Trying to layout the book clutters the file with unnecessary formatting codes that can cause problems when working with your document.

 - Insert hard returns only at the end of each paragraph—not at the end of each line.
 Only insert a single space at the end of each sentence.
 Do not use a double space between sentences.

 - Separate paragraphs with one single hard return.
 Do not double or triple space between paragraphs.

 If you are quoting Bible texts in your book, you must clearly indicate which version you are using for every text.
 If you are using the same version throughout the book, please note that at the beginning of your manuscript.